-Sort Order Mode of Outreach Target of Outreach Summary of response/ attendance Summary of comments received 3 Focus Group - Transylva nia Madison County 15 persons attended one affordable housing focus groups.
-Affordable Housing: Madison County is experiencing a severe lack of housing for all populations of income levels except those at the top.
-There is little stock for low income families and individuals and those with special needs.
-Substandard Housing: There is outdated apartment and trailer stock and infrastructure that need costly repairs.
-Housing education: Education is of importance to various populations of different needs.
-Capacity building: Improve capacity building within the County as listed in the consolidated plan to encourage community financial resiliency and to support developers wanting to initiate new construction of affordable stock such as Mars Hill Commons.
-Living wage jobs: Attract new businesses offering living wages and requiring skilled workers to the area.
-Residents, both native and transplants, are resilient in their desire to live and grow here with the hopes of these living wage jobs and decent affordable housing.
-4 Focus Group - Transylva nia Transylvania County 22 persons attended one or more affordable housing focus groups.
-Affordable Housing: There is a severe shortage of decent affordable housing in Transylvania County across the income spectrum, especially for those at work force 80-120% median income and those considered low income below 60%.
-Special needs, accessibility: Low income singles with disabilities are in desperate need of retrofitted housing, followed closely by those of advancing age.
-Homelessness: Many young adults depend on others for shelter, including orphaned school children.
-Credit: Single or inadequate income families struggle, often due to credit issues and delinquent records that will haunt them for many years.
-Availability of Land: There is a lack of buildable and affordable land.
-The financial risks associated with building affordable housing keeps this issue current.
-Location: Affordable access to work and services from home also weigh heavy and is a key component to a workable home budget.

-Sort Mode of Target of Summary of Summary of Order Outreach Outreach response/ comments received attendance 5 Focus Non- Radio The Assistant Director for Community and Economic Development was interviewed by Group - targeted/bro interview by public radio station WCQS.
-This interview (and excerpts from it) were rebroadcast Transylva ad public radio several times.
-The Assistant Director was also interviewed by Asheville Free Radio, and nia community station WCQS. this interview was also rebroadcast several times No formal comments were received.
-Anecdotal response was favorable.
-6 Internet Non- 551 survey Affordable Housing emerged as the most cited need among respondents.
-Staff Outreach targeted/bro comments observed that the survey respondent's comments as to needs, priorities and strategies ad were received did not differ greatly from stakeholders that participated in previously held focus community groups and public meetings.
-7 Public Non- 114 individuals Issues around Affordable Housing, supportive services, workforce development, Meeting targeted/bro attended five entrepreneurship and business development, increasing the living wage, affordable and ad public convenient transportation options, and youth development services emerged as the community meetings in all most cited needs among respondents. • four counties
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+3 Focus Group - Madison County 15 persons attended Affordable Housing: All comments received

+Transylvania one affordable Madison County is were accepted.

+housing focus groups. experiencing a

+severe lack of

+housing for all

+populations of

+income levels

+except those at the

+top.
+There is little

+stock for low

+income families

+and individuals and

+those with special

+needs.
+Substandard

+Housing: There is

+outdated

+apartment and

+trailer stock and

+infrastructure that

+need costly repairs.

+Housing education:

+Education is of

+importance to

+various populations

+of different needs.

+Capacity building:

+Improve capacity

+building within the

+Consolidated F lan ASHEVILLE County as listed in 24

+OMB Control No: 2 506-0117 (exp.
+07/31/2015) the consolidated

+plan to encourage

+community

+c

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+4 Focus Group - Transylvania 22 persons attended Affordable Housing: All comments received

+Transylvania County one or more There is a severe were accepted.

+affordable housing shortage of decent

+focus groups. affordable housing

+in Transylvania

+County across the

+income spectrum,

+especially for those

+at work force 80-

+120% median

+income and those

+considered low

+income below 60%.

+Special

+needs, accessibility:

+Low income singles

+with disabilities are

+in desperate need

+of retrofitted

+housing, followed

+closely by those of

+advancing age.

+Homelessn

+ess: Many young

+adults depend on

+others for shelter,

+including orphaned

+school children.

+Consolidated F lan ASHEVILLE Credit: Single or 25

+OMB Control No: 2 506-0117 (exp.
+07/31/2015) inadequate income

+families struggle,

+often due to credit

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+response/attendance comments received and reasons аррпсавіс

+5 Focus Group - Non- The Assistant No formal All comments received

+Transylvania targeted/broad Director for comments were were accepted.

+community Community and received.
+Anecdotal

+Economic response was

+Development was favorable.

+interviewed by public

+radio station WCQS.

+This interview (and

+excerpts from it)

+were rebroadcast

+several times.
+The

+Assistant Director

+was also interviewed

+by Asheville Free

+Radio, and this

+interview was also

+rebroadcast several

+times.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+response, attendance comments received and reasons аррпсаысу

+6 Internet Outreach Non- 551 survey Affordable Housing All comments received

+targeted/broad comments were emerged as the were accepted.

+community received most cited need

+among

+respondents.
+Staff

+observed that the

+survey

+respondent's

+comments as to

+needs, priorities

+and strategies did

+not differ greatly

+from stakeholders

+that participated in

+previously held

+focus groups and

+public meetings.

+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)

+7 Public Meeting Non- 114 individuals Issues around All comments received

+targeted/broad attended five public Affordable Housing, were accepted.

+community meetings in all four supportive services,

+counties workforce

+development,

+entrepreneurship

+and business

+development,

+increasing the living

+wage, affordable

+and convenient

+transportation

+options, and youth

+development

+services emerged

+as the most cited

+needs among

+respondents.